Glad Bugariu: Wake Futbol Club

-Beginning on April 1, 2022 Bugariu became the First Team Head Coach and the Director of Women's Soccer with the Club.
+Beginning on April 1, 2022 Bugariu became the First Team head coach and the director of women's soccer with the club.
 He is responsible for the development of a brand new USL W-league competing in the South Atlantic Division and the overall vision and guidance for the club's already established youth academy.
 With only a few weeks to set up a roster, the team was able capture third place in the league, with 55% winning percentage.
 Players from the squad received significant honors, with one player named to the W-league Team of the Year and another being called up to the Under 23 England National Team.
 He resigned from his position January 2023.

+Mount Olive Trojans

+Beginning on April 1, 2023 Bugariu became the Head Women's Coach competing in the Conference Carolinas of the NCAA Division 2.